 Concepts for Sustainable Thinking

 These films illustrate some key concepts to help guide your planning and development.

-Students from Shawlands Academy, Glasgow appear in this fictional tale of a school staffroom fridge.
-It tells the story of attitudes that can drive sustainable or unsustainable use of a resource.
+The Magic Fridge tells the story of attitudes that can drive sustainable or unsustainable use of a resource.
 Inspired by Garret Hardin’s ‘Tragedy of the Commons’, it offers thoughts on sustainable business options.
 Starring pupils from Shawlands Academy.